Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Implementation Details

 \subsection{Expert Evaluation}

 For the expert evaluation on the sepsis registry and MIMIC-III data, we provided the full patient trajectory, which was identical to what was given to the models, the ground truth answer, and the responses and choices from two models.
-Additionally, we included a patient trajectory summary generated by GPT-4o\cite{achiam2023gpt} to assist annotators.
+Additionally, we included a patient trajectory summary generated by GPT-4o \citep{achiam2023gpt} to assist annotators.
 To ensure fairness, we randomly shuffled the responses from Phi-4 and \mname.
 The expert evaluation interface is shown in Figure \ref{fig:ui}.
+Evaluators were instructed to compare the two responses side by side and select the one whose clinical reasoning was more sound, judging both the final answer and the rationale behind it, and to additionally note any hallucinations or factually unreliable statements.
+For the four sepsis registry tasks, in which each case was evaluated by all three intensivists, pairwise inter-rater agreement ranged from 60\% to 80\% per task, and Gwet's AC1 ranged from 0.33 to 0.75 across tasks.
+For the antibiotic consultation task, each evaluator reviewed 20 non-overlapping cases, so inter-rater agreement could not be computed.

 For the consultations on antibiotics use task, the original notes were written in Korean.
-Since transferring this data outside the hospital is prohibited, we used the Llama-3.3-70B-Instruct model\cite{grattafiori2024llama} with FP8 quantization to perform the translation.
+Since transferring this data outside the hospital is prohibited, we used the Llama-3.3-70B-Instruct model \citep{grattafiori2024llama} with FP8 quantization to perform the translation.
 The same model was also used to segment the consultation responses into recommendation, assessment, and opinion sections.
 Annotators were provided with the original recommendation, assessment, or opinion.